War is coming to our city…

 We need your support, whether you’re able to contribute a lot or a little.
 Join the resistance!

 Contact us if your group wants to be a part of the coalition.

-We will be having art sessions, Non-Violent Direct Action (NVDA) trainings and public meetings in Wellington in the lead up.
+We will be having art sessions, Non-Violent Direct Action (NVDA) trainings and public meetings in Wellington in the lead up to October.